a Desktop Screen Utility for Windows and Mac

 Many users with ADHD report that the 'matte' effect reduces sensory overstimulation and visual noise, making it easier to maintain focus during long screen sessions.
 It's built by a founder who lives with ADHD.

-Does it work with full-screen apps and multiple monitors?
+Does it work with multiple monitors?

 Will it slow down my computer?